Three Lions (song): Writing

 The Football Association (FA) asked the Lightning Seeds songwriter, Ian Broudie, to compose a song for the 1996 UEFA European Football Championship.
 He composed a melody he felt would make a good football chant, and asked the comedians Frank Skinner and David Baddiel, presenters of the football comedy show Fantasy Football League, to write the lyric.
 Broudie declined the FA's offer to have football players sing, saying he did not want the song to be "England-istic" or nationalistic.
 He said it was more about "being a football fan, which, for 90% of the time, is losing".

 According to Skinner's autobiography, the original lyric included the line "Butcher ready for war" instead of "Bobby belting the ball".
 The line was a reference to a notorious World Cup qualifier against Sweden in 1989, when the defender Terry Butcher played despite his head bleeding profusely for much of the match.
 Baddiel later revealed a handwritten copy of the lyrics on Twitter with "Terry Butcher at war" shown as the replaced lyric.
 The FA requested the line be changed to avoid suggestions of hooliganism imagery.
 The "ready for war" motif was later used in the 1998 version of the song, attributed to Paul Ince.

-The crowd noise in the intro of the track is Brøndby fans recorded by Broudie at Anfield during a UEFA Cup tie in October 1995.
+The crowd noise in the intro is Brøndby fans recorded by Broudie at Anfield during a UEFA Cup tie in October 1995.

 Themes

+"It's coming home" has become a popular chant for England's football fans.

 The title refers to the three lions on the England team crest.
-The chorus lyric, "it's coming home", reflected the fact that Euro 1996 was the first football competition England had hosted since the 1966 FIFA World Cup but has evolved to include the concept of the cup returning to the homeland of the sport.
-The song makes references to several players: Bobby Moore, Bobby Charlton, Nobby Stiles and Gordon Banks, who played in the 1966 World Cup winning team.
+The chorus lyric, "it's coming home", reflected the fact that Euro 1996 was the first football competition England had hosted since the 1966 FIFA World Cup.
+It has evolved to include the concept of the cup returning to England, football's homeland.

-Among the references in the song are:
+The song references players who played in the 1966 World Cup winning team.
+The references include: